HashemAlhariry/EasyJobs/README.md

 # EasyJobs
-Mobile Application that you can find small tasks
+Mobile Application that you can find small tasks/jobs